jamiegl/xyzblog/content/posts/financial-disclosure-p3/index.md

 toc = true
 +++

-*I want to give a lot of credit to [this article](https://pyimagesearch.com/2022/02/28/multi-column-table-ocr/) from pyimagesearch for giving me alot of inspiration on how to tackle the problems presented in the article.
+*I want to give credit to [this article](https://pyimagesearch.com/2022/02/28/multi-column-table-ocr/) from pyimagesearch for giving me alot of inspiration on how to tackle the problems presented in the article.
 It's a fantastic site worth checking out if you are thinking of getting into computer vision*

 # Introduction